Reactive-Extensions/RxJS/doc/designguidelines/readme.md

 };
 ```

-In this sample, the SelectMany operator uses two existing operators: `map` and `mergeAll`.
+In this sample, the `flatMap` or `selectMany` operator uses two existing operators: `map` and `mergeAll`.
 The `map` operator already deals with any issues around the selector function throwing an exception.
 The `mergeAll` operator already deals with concurrency issues of multiple observable sequences firing at the same time.

 #### When to ignore this guideline ####